 The Grand Club, a vacation membership program allowing guests to prepay future stays at Grand Hotel at a discount, is established.

-The Millennium Wing opens on March 1, the earliest Grand Hotel has been open in its 118-year history.
+The earliest Grand Hotel has been open in its 118-year history.
 The Jane Seymour Suite was added featuring furniture and linens from her Grand Hotel – Mackinac Island Collection, a line of home goods she created for Saks, Inc.

 The Gate House, a casual bar/restaurant just a short walk down Grand Hill, is added to Grand Hotel’s offsite dining options.
 The hotel welcomes its 5,000,000th overnight guest.